kjgonzalez/kjgonzalez.github.io/README.md

-A place to have a little blurb about myself.
+A place to write a little blurb about myself.

-kjgonzalez.github.io